 Ali earned her Bachelor’s Degree in Political Science with minors in Women’s Studies and Entrepreneurship from the University of Connecticut and a Master’s Degree from Johns Hopkins University in Political Communications.

 Emily joined Firside Campaigns in November of 2018.
-She has managed PR strategy and press outreach for clients like the Democratic Legislative Campaign Committee, Run for Something, Action Network and campaigns like Jon Hoadley for Congress in Michigan and Janessa Goldbeck for Congress in California.
-During Emily’s time with Fireside, she has managed large press events, Congressional campaign rollouts and even the successful product launch for Action Builder, a new relational organizing toolset by Action Network.
+She has managed PR strategy and press outreach for clients like the Democratic Legislative Campaign Committee, Run for Something, Spread the Vote, New Florida Majority and campaigns like Jon Hoadley for Congress in Michigan and Antonio Delgado for Congress in New York.
+During Emily’s time with Fireside, she has managed large press events, Congressional campaign rollouts, and the successful product launch for Action Builder, a new relational organizing toolset by Action Network.

-Prior to working with Fireside, Emily handled communications and event planning for Chief Executives Organization.
-Prior to moving to Washington DC, Emily worked in Florida as part of the 2012 Obama Re-election Campaign, Ruth’s List FL, Charlie Crist’s gubernatorial campaign, Hillary Clinton’s presidential campaign in 2016, and the Sierra Club.
+Emily moved to Washington D.C. from Florida where she was born and raised.
+While in Florida, Emily worked as a grassroots organizer on campaigns and organizations like the 2012 Obama Re-election Campaign, Ruth’s List FL, Charlie Crist’s gubernatorial campaign, Pat Kemp for County Commission, and Hillary Clinton’s presidential campaign in 2016.
 Emily received her Bachelor’s degree in Communications and a minor in Women’s and Gender Studies from the University of South Florida in Tampa, Florida.